isee4xai/iSeeExplainerLibrary/README.md

 		- inputs: array of shape *(n, f)* where *n* is the number of instances and *f* is the number of features.
 		- output: array of shape *(n,)* where *n* is the number of instances.
 Contains the predicted value for each instance.
 	- For Classification Models:
 		- inputs: array of shape *(n, f)* where *n* is the number of instances and *f* is the number of features.
+		- output: array of shape *(n, c)* where *n* is the number of instances and *c* is the number of classes.
 Contains the predicted probabilities of each class for each instance.

   - For Image models:
   	- inputs: Array of shape *(n, h, w)* for black and white images, and shape *(n, h, w, 3)* for RGB images, where *n* is the number of images, *h* the pixel height, and *w* the pixel width.